AkashBabu/supervised-emitter/README.md

   * Cache the matched result
   * Which cache to use ?
 LRU ?
 LFU ?
     * Choose to use LFU based on heuristics that same events once used will be used more frequently (For instance onChange of input field, form Submit (retry) etc)
-* how to maintain scope of an event
+* how to maintain scope of an event?
+  * By creating a closure that adds a random (never colliding) part as a suffix to the event and the same closure must be used by the publisher and subscriber
 * Chaining subscriptions / unsubscriptions
+  * How to unsubscribe from all the subscriptions at once ??
+    * Used scope (closure) and recursion methods to unsubscribe from all the chained subscriptions at once
-* how to trace events
+* how to trace events?
+  * Add a middleware that updates entries of all the published events and adds `.printEventTrace()` method to the context, so that it can be accessed in all handlers
-* how to maintain state
+* how to maintain state?
+  * Create a subscriber that listens on a glob pattern like `save_state/**` and maintain a state tree, then publish the data to be saved on events like `save_state/login`
-* how to run middlewares post subscribers
+* how to run middlewares post subscribers?
+  * You can't do that, but instead you can publish events post your logic.
+For instance you may publish event like `__only_middlewares/foo/bar` after executing your logic in any subscription handler.

 ### Design highlights
 * Singleton pattern